Sifchain/sa-eliza/docs/docs/packages/plugins.md

 **Actions:**

-- `CREATE_ISSUE` - Create a new issue in a GitHub repository.
-- `GET_ISSUES` - Retrieve a list of issues from a GitHub repository.
+- `INITIALIZE_REPOSITORY` - Initialize a GitHub repository.
-- `CLOSE_ISSUE` - Close an existing issue in a GitHub repository.
+- `CREATE_COMMIT` - Create a new commit in a GitHub repository.
 - `CREATE_PULL_REQUEST` - Create a new pull request in a GitHub repository.
-- `GET_PULL_REQUESTS` - Retrieve a list of pull requests from a GitHub repository.
-- `MERGE_PULL_REQUEST` - Merge an existing pull request in a GitHub repository.
+- `MEMORIES_FROM_FILES` - Generate memories from files in a GitHub repository.

 **Evaluators:**

-- `issueEvaluator` - Evaluate the status and priority of an issue.
-- `pullRequestEvaluator` - Assess the status and readiness of a pull request.
+None

 **Providers:**

-- `repositoryProvider` - Manage repository information and access.
-- `issueProvider` - Retrieve issue details and status.
-- `pullRequestProvider` - Fetch pull request information and status.
+None

 **Description:**

-The GitHub plugin streamlines repository management and issue tracking, enabling seamless integration with GitHub repositories for efficient project collaboration and development workflows.
+The GitHub plugins enable agents to interact with GitHub repositories, create commits, pull requests, and generate memories from files stored in a repository.

 **Usage Instructions:**